-4-870 Decommissioning Requirements for BESS Facilities
+4-870 Decommissioning Requirements for BESS

-- (A) General Requirements. - (1) The applicantowner or operator shall provide a final decommissioning plan in accordance with this Section prior to the submission of any construction permit related to the approved project as a part of the submission of any construction permit application related to the approved land use permit or earlier if required by the County. - (2)(1) If a BESS facility ceases to perform its originally intended function for more than 12 consecutive months, the permit holderoperator, owner, and/or property owner shall initiate the decommissioning of the BESS facility within 60 calendar days after the end of the 12 month period during which the BESS facility ceased to perform and decommission the BESS facility and remove the system, foundation and associated equipment and facilities by no later than 180 12 months days after the end of the initial 12-month period. - (3)(2) If the permit holder operator, owner, and/or property owner notifies the County of the termination of operations, decommissioning shall be initiated within 60 calendar days of the written notification and completed within 12 months no less than 180 days from the date of the notice. - (4)(3) Upon removal of a BESScompletion of decommissioning activities to remove the system, foundation and associated equipment and facilities, the property shall be restored to the condition prior to development of the system or as expressly explicitly agreed to in writing by the County Planning Department and landowner. - The owner or operator shall update the decommissioning plan every three (3) years and provide a copy of the updated plan to the County Planning Department.
+- (A) General Requirements. - (1) The applicantowner or operator shall provide a final decommissioning plan in accordance with this Section prior to the submission of any construction permit related to the approved project as a part of the submission of any construction permit application related to the approved land use permit or earlier if required by the County. - (2)(1) If a BESS facility ceases to perform its originally intended function for more than 12 consecutive months, the permit holderoperator, owner, and/or property owner shall initiate the decommissioning of the BESS facility within 60 calendar days after the end of the 12 month period during which the BESS facility ceased to perform and decommission the BESS facility and remove the system, foundation and associated equipment and facilities by no later than 180 12 months days after the end of the initial 12-month period. - (3)(2) If permit holderoperator, owner, and/or property owner notifies the County of the termination of operations, decommissioning shall be initiated within 60 calendar days of the written notification and completed within 12 months no less than 180 days from the date of the notice. - (4)(3) Upon removal of a BESS completion of decommissioning activities to remove the system, foundation and associated equipment and facilities, the property shall be restored to the condition prior to development of the system or as expressly explicitly agreed to in writing by the County Planning Department and landowner- - (5) The owner or operator shall update the decommissioning plan every three (3) years and provide a copy of the updated plan to the County Planning Department.
 If there are no updates to the plan, the owner or operator shall notify in writing the County instead of submitting an updated plan.
-However, the owner or operator must submit an updated plan every six (6) years.
-The amount of surety, described below in subsection C, for decommissioning shall be reevaluated and if necessary, due to increased decommissioning costs, a new surety or additional surety in the required amount must be submitted with any updated decommissioning plan. - (C) Decommissioning Bond or Letter of Credit.
-The decommissioning cost, minus the salvage value of the system, foundation, and associated equipment and facilities, shall be made by cash, surety bond, or irrevocable letter of credit at 50% before construction commences and the remaining 50% prior to the twelfth anniversary of the commencement of construction of the system.
+However, the owner or operator must submit an updated plan every 6 years.
+The amount of surety, described below in subsection C, for decommissioning shall be reevaluated and if necessary, due to increased decommissioning costs, a new surety or additional surety in the required amount must be submitted with any updated decommissioning plan.